Kazakhstan to introduce mandatory workplace vaccination - News Break

 Kazakhstan to introduce mandatory workplace vaccination

-ALMATY, June 23 (Reuters) - Kazakhstan will introduce mandatory COVID-19 vaccination or weekly testing for people working in groups of more than 20, healthcare ministry said on Wednesday.
+ALMATY (Reuters) -Kazakhstan will introduce mandatory COVID-19 vaccination or weekly testing for people working in groups of more than 20, its health ministry said on Wednesday.

 The central Asian nation started tightening restrictions again this week after reporting a spike in cases in its capital, Nur-Sultan.
 Officials say the Delta variant of the virus has been detected in both Nur-Sultan and Almaty, the country’s biggest city.